 Residents Maintain Autonomy

-This tells you the percentage of residents that needed additional assistance with activities of daily living over time.
-High levels of needing for assistance with ADL's may be a sign of erosion of a resident's medical condition.
+This indicates the percent of residents that required increased assistance with activities of daily living over time.
+Higher levels of needing for assistance with ADL's could indicate erosion of a resident's well-being.

 Ability to Keep Residents Mobile

-This tells you the percent of patients who remained mobile levels over time.
-Optimizing mobility is usually a good sign for residents' well-being.
+This indicates the percentage of residents who remained mobile levels over time.
+Preserving mobility can be a good sign for residents' well-being.

 Short-term Care: Rehospitalizations

-In Elizabeth Care Center, 23.25 Percentage of Residents Rehospitalized
+In Elizabeth Care Center, 13.65% of Residents Rehospitalized

 Short-term Care: ER Visits

-This indicates the number of times residents are sent to the emergency room per 1,000 days of short-term patient care.
-There is usually a correlation between keeping patients out of the emergency room and the quality of care.
+This tells you the number of emergency room visits per thousand days of short-term care.
+There is typically a correlation between having fewer emergency room visits and the overall quality of rehabilitation.